 These programs allow you to refer a friend for money or credit towards their product which is useful if you spend on that site regularly.
 These are just a few popular ones, you can type in ‘referral scheme’ into google and a keyword and plenty will come up.

-Fiverr – A service that matches freelancers with clients which allows you to earn up to $100 each.
+Fiverr : A service that matches freelancers with clients, allowing you to earn up to $100 each.

-Tide – Plenty of banks offer a cash reward for referring people so check out what deals your bank offers.
-For example, Tide, who we use abroad as we don’t lose money on fees, offer £50 to you and whoever you refer with a code which is a sweet deal.
-Here’s our code: ESAXBLKCC
+Wise: Plenty of banks offer a cash reward for referring people so check out what deals your bank offers.
+For example, Wise who we use abroad as we don’t lose money on fees, offer £75 when you refer new customers.

 Airbnb allows you to refer friends for Airbnb credit towards your next booking or new hosts.